About Basil

 How to Care for Basil

 Keep your basil plants around the kitchen door where they are easy to pinch for cooking and adding to salads.
 With herbs, especially basil, using them regularly is a form of maintenance – the more you pinch, the more they grow.
-Since Basil will be killed by any touch of frost, gardeners can prolong its life-span by transplanting basil plants into containers and moving them into a warm, sunny location indoor.
+Since basil will be killed by any touch of frost, gardeners can prolong its life-span by transplanting basil plants into containers and moving them into a warm, sunny location indoors.
 Basil will do best near a south-facing window.
 If you live in USDA Zone 9 or above you can keep your basil growing outdoors year-round.